ksatirli/terraform-github-repository/README.md

 ### For `github_branch_protection` resources

 - The numeric value for [required_approving_review_count](https://www.terraform.io/docs/providers/github/r/branch_protection.html#required_approving_review_count) has a range of `>= 1 and <= 6`

+### For `github_repository_file` resources

+- Resources that are created with the `files` option will default to the `master` branch, if no value for `branch` has been specified

+- Creating files in repositories without a `master` branch _and_ without specifying a branch will result in an error

 ## Author Information